SDXorg/pysd/docs/index.rst

       keywords = {System Dynamics, Vensim, Python}
    }

 You can also cite the library using the `DOI provided by Zenodo <https://doi.org/10.5281/zenodo.5654824>`_.
-It is recomendable to specify the used PySD version and its correspondent DOI.
+It is recommendable to specify the used PySD version and its correspondent DOI.
 If you want to cite all versions you can use the generic DOI for PySD instead:

 |DOI|